rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 In the given random outranking digraph both alternatives *a8* and *a6* are positive weak Condorcet winners, whereas alternative *a1* is a negative weak Condorcet winner, that is a positve weak Condorcet loser (see Lines 9-10 and 17 above).

+The individual bipolar-valued credibilities to '*be a weak Condorcet winner*' are computed as follows.
+For each individual alternative *x*, the conjunctive epistemic :math:`\otimes` fusion of the *outranking* credibility *R(x,y)* for all :math:`y \neq x` measures indeed the more or less *outranking power* of *x* and the conjunctive epistemic :math:`\otimes` fusion of the *not outranked* credibility *-R(y,x)*  for all :math:`y \neq x` measures the more or less *not outranked condition* of *x*.
+A disjunctive epistemic :math:`\oplus` fusion of both these measures delivers the final result.
+It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the corresponding weak Condorcet losers.

    >>> g.showHTMLRelationTable(
    ...       ['a6','a8','a2','a3','a4','a5','a7','a9','a1'])

 .. figure:: condorcetWinners.png
    :name: condorcetWinners2